wasm-forge/examples/hello-world/README.md

 # Basic "Hello World" example project

-This is a simple "hello world" example project that can be compiled to `wasm32-wasi` target and run in dfx.
+This is a simple "hello world" example project that can be compiled to the `wasm32-wasip1` target and run in dfx.

 It is assumed that you have installed [rust](https://doc.rust-lang.org/book/ch01-01-installation.html) and [dfx](https://internetcomputer.org/docs/current/developer-docs/setup/install/).